 I am a senior researcher and the principal of the Health team at the Center for Advanced Hindsight, Dan Ariely's behavioral economics center at Duke University.
-At CAH Health, we use behavioral science to improve people's health and wellbeing in the US and across the world.
-In leading CAH Health, I try to apply the same insights into health and wellbeing onto our own team, making sure we all practice what we preach.
-We currently have projects in the USA, Kenya, Nigeria, and the Netherlands, with insurance companies, managed-care companies, and NGOs.
+My research covers a wide range of health behaviors: from lifestyle, vaccination and self-care to the personal finance of health.
+I have extensively collaborated with partners in the healthcare industry, global health, and health tech.
 Before arriving at Duke, I studied social norms and immoral behavior at the Behavioral Ethics Lab at the University of Pennsylvania (UPenn).

-Research interests: behavioral economics; saving; health insurance; workplace health; habits; gamification; social norms; story editing
+Research interests: behavioral economics; lifestyle; vaccination; self-care; personal finance of health; workplace health; habits; gamification; social norms

-Affiliation: Principal of CAH World, Center for Advanced Hindsight, Duke University.
+Affiliation: Principal of CAH Health, Center for Advanced Hindsight, Duke University.

 Contact: jan.lindemans at duke dot edu.